By TMoM Team Member Katie Moosbrugger

-Whether you’re a seasoned pro at picking camps – or you’re new to the scene – the process never gets any less daunting.
+Whether you’re a seasoned pro at picking camps – or you’re new to the scene – the process of choosing a summer camp never gets any less daunting.
 Actually, I think it gets more challenging as your child gets older because the options become endless, logistics with friends and siblings gets crazy, and the inevitable dreaded conversation about when can they do a “sleep-away” camp – creeps up sooner than expected.

 If you haven’t noticed (and I will be amazed if you haven’t) summer camp registration is in full-swing.
-My e-mailbox is a-buzz with friends asking friends for which camps and for which weeks they are signing up their children.
-I may only be a couple years into the camp scene but I’ve picked up a few tips that I thought would be timely to share.
-For all you seasoned pros, please add additional advice in the comments below!
+After many years chasing the perfect summer camp experiences for my kids, I picked up a few tips for choosing a summer camp that I thought would be timely to share.
+If I missed any that you can add, please comment below!

 1. Start early!

 I know it still feels like winter, but it is not too early to think about summer camp!
 In fact, it’s not too early to register either.
 Many camps around our area are already signing up campers, and I know of a few camps that have already reached full capacity.
 Begin your research, pick the days or weeks, and book your slots.
 Trust me, by the time it starts warming up, you may not have any options from which to choose.

 2. Consider Your Child